coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 001.md

 We go and look for the hermitage where the dark mage is being kept.
 We find a corridore that ends in the stone until with a hidden door.
 The torches that had been keeping the path lit start to go out as a darkness approaches, a voice beginning to chant:

-> ring a ring of roses
-> pocket full of posies
-> a tissue a tissue
-> we all fall down
+>*ring a ring of roses, pocket full of posies, a tissue a tissue, we all fall down

 This is repeated again in a very demonic voice.

+---

 As a note: warlockism isn’t illegal here, but Rohan’s patron being a demon isn’t awesome.
 A fey warlock is okay, but a demonic patron isn’t good.